Imre Csiszár

+Early life and education

-in middle school.
-He was inspired by his father who was a forest engineer and was among the first to use mathematical techniques in his area.
+Csiszár was born in Miskolc, Hungary.
+He developed an interest in mathematics during middle school, influenced in part by his father, a forest engineer who applied mathematical methods in his work.

-He studied mathematics at the Eötvös Loránd University, Budapest, and received his Diploma in 1961.
-He got his PhD in 1967 and the scientific degree Doctor of Mathematical Science in 1977.
+He studied mathematics at Eötvös Loránd University in Budapest, receiving his diploma in 1961.
+He earned his PhD in 1967 and the Doctor of Mathematical Sciences degree in 1977.